Rschwedersky/Greenhouse_environment/README.md

 # Greenhouse_environment
 The ESP8266 microcontroller (programmed in C++) receives signals from sensors via I2C and, after being set by the user via HTTP and SPIFFs, controls the operation of relays, presenting the readings in a front-end in HTML, CSS and JavaScript interface.

-For PI reasons the Files are hidden.
+For PI reasons the Code is hidden.

 ## User interface